70+ Unique Things To Do in California

 Ride a Steam Train at Roaring Camp in Felton

-Sat in the middle of the ocean is a giant, sharkfin-shaped rock.
-It’s immediately recognizable for those who have been to the beachy town of Davenport.
+In the middle of the beach at Shark Fin Cove is a giant, shark-fin-shaped rock.
+It’s immediately recognizable to those who have been to the beachy town of Davenport.

-Park alongside the highway and take the steep trail down to Sharkfin Cove where you’ll be greeted by the giant rock.
-To the left is where you will find the tunnel that you can walk through when tides are low!
+Park alongside the highway and take the steep trail down to Sharkfin Cove, where you’ll be greeted by the giant rock.
+To the left is where you will find the tunnel that you can walk through when the tides are low!

 Walk up a Sand Dune at Lake Ct. in Marina